Sage External Bursary

 The Sage External Bursary considers undergraduate studies in public universities across South Africa.
 The bursary prioritises students with disabilities.

 Students who meet the following criteria can apply:

 - Previously disadvantaged Individual (PDI);

 - Applicants must have applied for, and been admitted into, a public higher education institution;

 - Applicant’s family income should be from R350 000 to R500 000 per annum; assuming that those below this bracket are covered by the National Student Financial Aid Scheme (NSFAS).
-Students who are below this bracket and meet the criteria but have not been covered by NSFAS will also be considered;
+Students who are below this bracket and meet the criteria but have not been granted a DHET bursary through NSFAS will also be considered;

-- The field of study should be IT, Accounting and Computer Sciences; an exception will be made for people living with disabilities to include all other fields of studies;
+- The field of study should be IT, Accounting and Computer Sciences; an exception will be made for students with disabilities to include all other fields of studies;

-- Current pass rate should be 65% and over, an exception will be made for people living with disabilities for a lower rate but not below the expected pass rate; and
+- Current pass rate should be 65% and above, an exception will be made for people living with disabilities for a lower rate but not below the expected pass rate; and

-- The fund will cover current fees or historical debts.
+- The fund will cover current fees and historical study debt.